 Early History of the Heberdint family

-Another 295 words (21 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Heberdint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heberdint research.
+Another 148 words (11 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Heberdint History in all our PDF Extended History products and printed products wherever possible.